 GREETINGS from The STATE of ALOHA addresses the profound impact of tourism and colonialism that has prevailed in the self-proclaimed “Aloha State” since the Kingdom was violently overthrown and annexed to the United States in 1893.

-The project focusses on stereotypes and visual tropes embedded in pop culture images of Hawaiʻi and takes a critical look at tourism culture from the perspective of a long-time resident who straddles the line between insider and outsider.
-By placing my contemporary images in conversation with vintage postcards and ephemera I create a visual dialogue between past and present that exposes the facade of the tourism industry in Hawaiʻi and how it might be a surrogate for other places that suffer under the effects of mass tourism and colonial attitudes.
+The project focusses on stereotypes and visual tropes embedded in pop culture images of Hawaiʻi.
+By placing my contemporary images in conversation with vintage postcards and ephemera I create a dialogue between past and present that exposes how a nuanced ancient culture, the place, and its people, are often commodified and reduced to caricatures.